Brief Connect v2.5.x New Dashboard Infrastructure Release Notes

 - Improved performance: Dedicated database infrastructure for search and filtering operations

-Upgrade instructions (from v2.4.x Infrastructure)
+Upgrade instructions (from v2.4.x Infrastructure - TS/CosmosDB/SP Search)

 Work with the E2 Support Team